Perform Keyword Research To Find And Place Keywords

 To make a decision on what terms you should target, you need to find out what terms are searched more regularly.
 Using keyword suggestion and tracking tools can help you find what keywords would be best to target.
 These tools can also help in creating your content.

-Place primary and secondary keywords within the first twenty five words of the page content and spread them evenly throughout the document.
+Place primary and secondary keywords within the first 25 words of the page content and spread them evenly throughout the document.
 Use the keywords in the right fields and references within your web page, such as the title, meta tags, headers, etc.

 The accepted standard for keyword density is very low in measure, between 1% - 2%.
 To rank in the search engines you should keep your keyword density under 2%.
 A good general practice is to limit keyword density to once or twice per 100 words.